wp-plugins/postman-smtp/readme.txt

 * Better error handling/debugging with php logging and assertions.

 = 0.2.1 - 2015-01-23 =
-* Fixed an environment-specific error that prevented Postman reloading the setting screen after sending a test e-mail
+* Fixed an environment-specific error that prevented Postman reloading the setting screen after sending a test email

 = 0.2 - 2015-01-20 =
 * wp_mail() accepts multiple recipients (array and string)